Case of the Day – Friday, December 12, 2025

 The United States inherited the law of trespass from medieval England.
 At common law, a trespass upon land occurred when a person, acting without authority, physically invades or unlawfully enters the premises of another, and damages result (even though the damages may be insignificant).
 The entry may be intentional or negligent.
 Just about every entry onto the land of another that occurs happens due to negligence, because it requires remarkably little negligence to accomplish a trespass.

-I watched a lot of football this past weekend, starting with high school football on Friday night, as my beloved Norwalk Truckers blew away the Vermilion Sailors, 27-0.
-Saturday night, my bride of 44 years and I watched our Ohio State Buckeyes – we went to OSU, so we have a right to be Scarlet and Gray fans – pull off a last-second win by literal inches over Notre Dame.
-Sunday, I was shocked, shocked I tell you, to watch the Cleveland Brown thoroughly pound the hapless Tennessee Titans, 27-3.
-Mighty fine weekend, I’d say.
+I watched a lot of football this past weekend, starting with high school football on Friday night, as my beloved Norwalk Truckers eked out a win against the Vermilion Sailors, 14-9.
+Saturday afternoon, my bride of 46 years and I watched our No. 1 Ohio State Buckeyes – we went to OSU, so we have a right to be Scarlet and Gray fans – convincingly beat the U-W Huskies.
+Sunday, I was shocked, shocked I tell you, to watch the Cleveland Browns lose to the Detroit Lions, 32-10.
+Well, disappointed maybe, but hardly shocked.

 But because I have football on my mind, let me liken trespass to catching a pass on the inbounds white line.
 If you deliberately run out of bounds and then catch the pass, the pass is no good.
 Call it trespass.
 If you catch one right on the line, and your foot accidentally steps on the white line as you catch it, the pass is no good.
 It’s still trespass.